ManojLingala/AGLCodingChallengeFrontEnd/README.md

-# Frontend
+## Frontend Angular UI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
+This UI project is created with Angular version 9.0.6.

+It connects with **.NET Core API** to get list of gender of owners with cats.

 ## Development server

+Link to API Endpoint is configured under /src/utils/constants.js file

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.